ngrok/ngrok-docs/docs/integrations/svix/webhooks.md

 1. On the left menu, click **Incoming Webhooks**, click the URL of your webhook, click the eye icon under the **Signing Secret** section, and then copy the value of the signing secret.

-1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you copied before:
     ```bash
     ngrok http 3000 --verify-webhook svix --verify-webhook-secret {your webhook secret}
     ```